 Our elopement was attended by 60 people… 60 people who were all invited.
 That's not an elopement you say?
 I say, well then maybe it's time to change your definition of elopement!
 It might actually make your wedding planning way less stressful.

-I'm an extrovert with a capital EX, while my husband HATES the limelight.
+I'm an extrovert with a capital EX, while that guy I married HATES the limelight.
 I wanted a big wedding guest list with everyone I've ever known or loved in attendance.
 And the thought of all those eyeballs made Aaron want to cancel the wedding.
 Instead of canceling the wedding all together, I suggested we elope to Maui, with the caveat that anyone who wanted to see us get married was welcome to do so.

 Once we started looking at our wedding as an elopement to which people were invited to attend, it began to relieve a lot of pressure.